hiking clothes

 If you’re guaranteed nice weather, get hot quickly when walking (your leg muscles generate a lot of heat) and you’re not bothered about getting scratched or bitten, go for a lightweight pair of shorts.
 Even if you go for a dip in a billabong, they’ll dry out quickly, and you can be on your way.

-Once again try to avoid heavier fabrics, as they’ll just weight you down as they absorb moisture throughout the day.
-See notes above regarding belts too.
+Once again try to avoid heavier fabrics, as they’ll just weigh you down as they absorb moisture throughout the day.
 And if cooler, you could combine shorts with some thermal leggings.

-In general, there are three different weights of sock to consider:
+In general, there are three different weights of socks to consider:

 Light-weight